ncatlab/nlab-content/pages/1/8/8/7/7881/content.md

 $$N \hookrightarrow A\hookrightarrow \Omega^N$$

 then either there exists a monomorphism $A \hookrightarrow N$ or a monomorphism $\Omega^N \hookrightarrow A$.

+The internal continuum hypothesis is the analogous statement in the [[internal logic]] of the topos.
 =--

 When the topos is Boolean, so the [[Cantor-Schroeder-Bernstein theorem]] holds, this implies the existence of an isomorphism $A \simeq N$ or $\Omega^N \simeq A$.
 Note, however, that neither of the original monomorphisms is necessarily an isomorphism (one of them could be the successor map on $N$, for example).